-Protecting free speech and expression means protecting a free press, the democratic process, diversity of thought, and so much more.
-The ACLU has long defended these rights for everyone — especially those disproportionately affected by suppression and censorship, like protesters, reporters and photographers, religious and racial minorities, people experiencing homelessness, students, and professors.
+Protecting free speech means protecting political expression vital to our democracy, diversity of thought, a free press, and so much more.
+The ACLU has long defended these rights for everyone — especially those disproportionately affected by suppression and censorship, like members of the public exercising their rights to criticize their government, protesters, reporters and photographers, religious and racial minorities, and people experiencing homelessness.

-The right to join with others in protest or peaceful assembly is critical to a functioning democracy and at the core of the First Amendment.
-In 2018, we sued the City of Cambridge for charging public event organizers for police details in City parks, which essentially forces people to pay to exercise their constitutionally protected right to protest.
-That same year, we challenged the Natick School Committee’s refusal to allow criticism of the school system during the “Public Speak” portion of its meetings.
+The right to join with others in protest and peaceful assembly is critical to a functioning democracy.
+It’s also at the core of both the Massachusetts Declaration of Rights and the First Amendment.
+In 2018, we sued the City of Cambridge over their practice of charging those engaged in free speech for police details in City parks, which essentially forces people to pay to exercise their constitutionally protected right to protest.
+That same year, we successfully challenged the Natick School Committee’s refusal to allow criticism of the school system during the “Public Speak” portion of its meetings.

-We spoke out when the Boston Police Department blocked reporters from accessing parts of a white supremacist protest in August 2017 and had legal observers on the scene of the follow-up protest that November to make sure the press had full access to report on the speakers and event.
+We spoke out when the Boston Police Department blocked reporters from accessing parts of a demonstration in August 2017 and had legal observers on the scene of the follow-up protest that November to make sure the press had full access to report on the speakers and event.

-Building on our groundbreaking 2011 court victory that secured the right to openly record on-duty police officers, we also provide Know Your Rights resources for demonstrators and others involved in “cop watch” activities.
-And, in 2020, we won another landmark victory affirming the right to secretly record police officers performing their duties in public spaces.
+Building on our groundbreaking 2011 court victory that secured the right to openly record on-duty police officers, we won another landmark victory in 2020, affirming the right to secretly record police officers performing their duties in public spaces.
+We also provide Know Your Rights resources for demonstrators and others involved in “cop watch” activities.

-Over the course of three decades, we have won a string of major victories challenging anti-panhandling laws.
-In 1997, we secured a landmark ruling from the Supreme Judicial Court, striking down a state statute that outlawed panhandling.
+Over the course of three decades, we have won a string of major victories challenging laws targeting low-income people seeking donations.
+In 1997, we secured a landmark ruling from the Supreme Judicial Court, striking down a state statute that outlawed seeking donations on public sidewalks.
 In 2015, we successfully challenged city ordinances in Worcester and Lowell.
-And in 2020, the Supreme Judicial Court struck down an unconstitutional state statute prohibiting the solicitation of funds from motorists.
+And in 2020, we successfully represented individuals experiencing homelessness before the Supreme Judicial Court in a case that invalidated a state statute prohibiting them from soliciting funds from motorists.